pletzer/python-oop-novice/_episodes/01-introduction.md

 ypred = LinearRegression(fit_intercept=False).fit(X=[[1,],[2,]], y=[1, 2]).predict(X=[[1.2,],[1.8,], [2.2,]])
 ~~~
 {: .language-python}
 the object oriented design provides additional advantages.
 Specifically, the `predict` operation can be called as many times as desired once the model is fitted.
 In many machine learning algorithms, predicting values is cheap compared to fitting.
-Therefore, `fit` should not be called more often than necessary.
+Therefore, by separating the `fit` and the `predict` calls we can be more efficient.

 > ## Discuss the pros/cons of objected oriented programming over procedural programming
 >
 >> ## Solution
+>> This is not an exhaustive list but here are some differences:
 >>  * The procedural approach is _generic_, it works both on lists and numpy arrays
 >>  * The object oriented approach requires a specific type, which makes it safer
 >>  * The object oriented way may be more concise